 I get it.
 You’re busy.
 You have your job, your side hustle, your kids, your partner, your friends, volunteering, the gym, and about 1 million other things to attend to each day.
 In fact, I can almost hear you now:

-I promise, I hear you.
-In fact, I still struggle with this idea on occasion (as evidenced from my rabbit hole search above).
-But here’s the deal, on the days that I practice single tasking consistently, they are always – without fail – my most productive days.
+I promise I hear you.
+In fact, I still struggle with this idea on occasion (as evidenced by my rabbit hole search above).
+But here’s the deal, on the days that I practice single-tasking consistently, they are always – without fail – my most productive days.